dt-apac-services/training-log-monitoring/Log Monitoring.md

-- Objectives for this training
+## Training Objectives
 -  Guide to Dynatrace Log Monitoring docs
 - Answer some common but "hard to find the answer" questions
 	- Things that Dev's assume User's already know
 - Implementation Guide
 - How to try examples in Dynatrace docs pages
 - Why do Log Processing and Parsing
 - Why use Log Attributes
 - Log Events & Log Metrics
+-
 -  FAQs
 - How long does it take for log entries to show in console once log file is monitored?
 	- ~ 2 mins
 - Where to check if log data is being sent successfully to cluster?
 	- Unix
 	  `/var/log/dynatrace/oneagent/loganalytics/oneagent-logmon-detailed.log`
 	- Windows
 	  `%PROGRAMDATA%\dynatrace\oneagent\log\loganalytics/oneagent-logmon-detailed.log`
 - Log Monitoring logs
 	- Unix
 	  `/var/log/dynatrace/oneagent/loganalytics/`
 	- Windows
 	  `%PROGRAMDATA%\dynatrace\oneagent\log\loganalytics\`
 - Logs Basics
 	- Log Types
 		- Unstructured Logs